BirdeeHub/birdeevim/README.md

 You can find out what cats you have whenever you require nixCats, and you may do this as much as you want, even in ftplugin and autoload folders!

+They can also say meow in tables of lists of tables if you wish.

-for more info, see :help nixCats
+for more info, see :help [nixCats](./nix/nixCats.nix)

 To add new categories, simply add a new list in flake.nix in the desired section, and enable the category

 Currently the automatically generated init.vim calls: lua require('myLuaConf').
-If you want to change the name of the folder used from lua directory, you must provide a different name to RCName attribute in [flake.nix](./flake.nix) so that it uses the new folder.
+If you want to change the name of the folder used from lua directory, you must provide a different name to RCName attribute in flake.nix so that it uses the new folder.
 It will change myLuaConf to your new folder name in the generated init.vim and require it instead.

 This would be a good idea, for example, if you wanted to copy your own folder in and then